-The sandstone building is constructed in French Second Empire style, and includes a terazzo floor and stained glass windows.
-One ceiling mural by San Francisco artist Harry Hopp depicts the driving of the Golden Spike north of Salt Lake City at “Promontory Summit” signifying the completion of the first transcontinental railroad in 1869.
+The sandstone building is constructed in the French Second Empire style and includes a terrazzo floor and stained glass windows.
+One ceiling mural by San Francisco artist Harry Hopp depicts the driving of the Golden Spike north of Salt Lake City at “Promontory Summit,” signifying the completion of the first transcontinental railroad in 1869.
 Another mural by San Francisco artist John McQuarrie shows the 1847 arrival of Mormon pioneers to what is now Salt Lake City.

 Several side rooms were originally used for separate male and female waiting areas.
 The depot once housed an emergency hospital, lunchroom, baggage rooms, and offices for both of the original railroads.

 In January 2006, three floors of the old Union Pacific depot re-opened as a restaurant and music venue fittingly called The Depot.
 The Depot brings a wide variety of musical talent to Salt Lake City.